rylarson/tao-chef-talk/index.md

 Note:
    * Continuous integration machines are all snowflakes
+   * Production build environments are managed by another team and access is locked down
+         * Difficult and expensive to troubleshoot problems that only appear on the build agents (not on dev boxes)
    * Developers have a hard time maintaining the automated tests since automation is often dependent on a specific environment that could be hard to replicate.
    * When test automation costs more, it becomes less valuable